dugenhiser/Sample/README.md

-This is just a project from school
+This is just a project from school that would take a genealogy file(.ged) and would sort them.